Carbon Footprint Reduction Strategies for SMEs

 Collaborating with NGOs and Industry Groups

-Partnerships with non-profit organizations (NGOs) and industry alliances allow pooling of sustainability expertise and resources:
+Partnerships with non-profit organisations (NGOs) and industry alliances allow pooling of sustainability expertise and resources:

-• NGO partnerships: Environmental NGOs often have technical knowledge to evaluate emissions sources and devise customized reduction strategies suitable for SMEs.
+• NGO partnerships: Environmental NGOs often have technical knowledge to evaluate emissions sources and devise customised reduction strategies suitable for SMEs.

 • Industry collaborations: Groups like industry councils or local business associations provide opportunities to brainstorm and share best practices on emissions reductions relevant to your sector.